THE DARK KNIGHT RISES

 Christopher Nolan has stated that he will not return to the Batman series, although he produce Batman V Superman: Dawn of Justice (2016).
 The Dark Knight Rises was parodied in 30 Nights of Paranormal Activity with the Devil Inside the Girl with the Dragon Tattoo (2013).

-Outside of the Batman franchise, Christopher Nolans other genre films are:- the psycho-thriller Insomnia (2002), The Prestige (2006) about rival Victorian stage magicians, the mind-bending Inception (2010) about dream espionage and and the space exploration film Interstellar (2014).
+Outside of the Batman franchise, Christopher Nolans other genre films are:- the psycho-thriller Insomnia (2002), The Prestige (2006) about rival Victorian stage magicians, the mind-bending Inception (2010) about dream espionage, the space exploration film Interstellar (2014) and the non-genre War film Dunkirk (2017).
 Nolan also went onto other DC Comics properties as producer and coming up with the story for the Superman reboot Man of Steel (2013) and as producer of the original mind upload film Transcendence (2014).

 (Winner in this sites Top 10 Films of 2012 list.
 Winner for Best Supporting Actor (Tom Hardy), Nominee for Best Director (Christopher Nolan), Best Adapted Screenplay and Best Actress (Anne Hathaway) at this sites Best of 2012 Awards).